idelfonsog2/idelfonsog2.github.io/README.md

 Inventory management iOS application:

-- Keep latest status of items when they were sold, currently in repair, or backlog.
+- Keep the latest status of items when they were sold, currently in repair, or backlog.
 - Keep a record of all the items features
 - Filter and sorting of items by brand, category, price range
 - Image uploads for the item